Semi-convection in rotating spherical shells: flows, layers and dynamos: Hydrodynamic stability

-Here, we summarise some key results from the local stability analysis of a non-rotating, non-magnetic stratified fluid.
 The density gradient can be used to define the Brunt-V\"ais\"al\"a frequency $N$, defined as the frequency at which a vertically displaced particle will oscillate in the stratified environment.
 In dimensional form, $N^2$ is given by

-A generalisation can be made to split the background frequency $N_0^2$ into contributions from temperature and composition such that $N_0^2 = N_{0,T}^2 + N_{0,C}^2$ as follows
+A generalisation can be made to split the background frequency $N_0^2=N^2(T=C=0)$ into contributions from temperature and composition such that $N_0^2 = N_{0,T}^2 + N_{0,C}^2$ as follows

 In dimensionless form, with the background states given by \eqref{eqn:T0C0}, these are given by